This page contains downloadable documents that you can find at the foot of the page. Click here to go there now.

 It can be difficult where the school has a pupil in this position for other parents to understand why it appears that improvement in behaviour of a child is slow.
 We cannot discuss what arrangements are in place for individual pupils as this would breach their confidentiality.
 However, it is important to remember that all children are treated the same and all pupils would be given the same opportunity to improve and do better.
 Some children, especially younger pupils, do not mature at the same rate and don't have the same understanding as others.
 We have high expectations for all pupils and rest assured there will be alot of work with families to secure improvement behind the scenes.

-Please review our Behaviour and Anti-bullying policies in the sidebar.
+Please review our Behaviour and Anti-bullying policies in the foot of the page.

 Ofsted and Church Inspections

 Our last Ofsted visit was in July 2015 where the school was reported as Good.
-A link to the Ofsted website for ongoing reporting is provided in the side bar.
+A link to the Ofsted website for ongoing reporting is available here

 As a Church of England School we are also inspected by the National Society on behalf of the Peterborough Diocese Board of Education.
 The school was inspected in March 2015 and a Section 48 SIAMS Report was provided.
 We were delighted that the inspection agreed with our school evaluation and that the report recognised the hard work of staff, pupils and families in partnership.
 The main findings are below: